 An exploration of the physics that underlies the production of musical sounds.
 Covers issues ranging from the nature of musical sound, units, some physical principles, theory of wave propagation and mode formation, physical mechanisms of how instrument families work and their implications for musical use of those families, acoustics of halls, digital simulations of musical instruments and performance spaces.
 Algebra will be used.
 Four hours of class/laboratory per week.
 May count toward a concentration in physics.
 (Quantitative and Symbolic Reasoning.)
 (Same as Music 175.)

 The Mechanical Universe.

 Waves and Fields.

 Electronics and Computers.

 Wave-particle duality, the nuclear atom, the development of Schrödinger’s wave mechanics and the quantum theory of atoms.
 Three hours of class and three hours of laboratory.
 (Quantitative and Symbolic Reasoning.)
-Prerequisite, 195 or 105 or 205, and Mathematics 114.
+Prerequisite, 195 or 105 or 205, and Mathematics 116.
 B Collett.

-320S Topics in Mathematical Physics.
+Topics in Mathematical Physics.

 A study of mathematical methods and their use in investigating physical systems.
 Topics may include vector calculus, ordinary differential equations, special functions, partial differential equations, integral transforms, calculus of complex functions, numerical methods, tensor analysis, groups and other topics of current theoretical interest.
 (Quantitative and Symbolic Reasoning.)
-Prerequisite, Math 224 and (either Physics 295 or Math 215), or permission of instructor.
+Prerequisite, Math 224 and (either Physics 295 or Math 216), or permission of instructor.
 Normally offered on alternate years.
-S Major.

-A study of the physics of space-time geometry including Einstein’s special and general theories of relativity with applications to black holes and cosmology.
-Prerequisite, Physics 290 or permission of the instructor.
+An introduction to the physics and mathematics of space-time geometry including Einstein’s special and general theories of relativity with applications to black holes, gravitational waves, and cosmology.
 (Quantitative and Symbolic Reasoning.)
+Prerequisite, Prerequisites Math 216 or permission of instructor.
 Normally offered on alternate years.
+S Major.

 Topics in Astrophysics.